Rain

 • Convective precipitation.
 It occurs when the sun heats a body of water evaporating it.
 The water vapor rises into the atmosphere, cools, and condenses.
 This forms water droplets which, due to the force of gravity, precipitate from the atmosphere to the surface in the form of rainfall.
 This type of rain mainly occurs in regions near the equator, where the sun's rays are most intense and evaporation is higher.

 • Orographic precipitation.
 It occurs when moist air rises over a mountain slope.
 As it gains altitude, air cools, condenses, and precipitates in the form of rain.
 In this way, the mountain slope that receives the incoming moisture-laden air mass usually has a rainy climate, while the other slope receiving air without moisture results in a much drier climate.
-This type of rain only is found in mountainous areas.
+This type of rain is only found in mountainous areas.

 • Cyclonic or frontal precipitation.
 It is caused by the collision of two air masses with different temperatures.
 They may be the result of cold or warm fronts, and occur when the cold air in an air mass condenses the moisture in the atmosphere causing precipitation.
 Cold front rains bring storms of short duration, temperature drop, and heavy rainfall in a short time.
 Warm front rains cause drizzles that may last for several days and rise in temperature.